VTM-FAME/NicholasPersa.github.io/_posts/2016-01-10-test-or-study-2-learn.md

 Method: Repeatedly study then test items.
 Three drop conditions for successfully recalled items.
 One control condition.
 All learners then completed a final test one week later.

 Conditions:
-- dropped from study but still tested
+- Dropped from study but still tested
-- dropped from test but still studied
+- Dropped from test but still studied
-- dropped from test and study
+- Dropped from test and study
 - All items studied and tested (control)

 There were no differences between condition recall immediately after the learning phase.
 All learners had equal recall of the items.
 All learners also perceived that they would perfrom equally well during the final week delayed test.

+### Testing items, rather than studying them, played an integral factor in generating long-term knowledge (Karpicke & Roediger, 2008).

+Repeatedly studying items successfully recalled had no performance effect on the final week delayed test.